CASTELO ARCHAEOLOGICAL PROJECT

 The typical weekday schedule (Monday-Friday) will consist of the following.
 Please note that these times are approximates and are subject to change.

-7:00 am → Departure time.
-Students will be picked up from the dig house and driven to site.
+06:30 → Departure time.
+Students will be picked up from the dig houses and driven to site.

 Accommodation

 Students will be housed together in the town of Redondo.
-The house is located very centrally.
 Most rooms will be shared by two or more students, and sometimes on bunk beds.
 Sleeping arrangements are gender-separated.
-Spaces are communal - there is a shared kitchen, bathrooms, washing machine, and living room.
-Students are responsible for cleaning these spaces and doing the assigned chores.
+Spaces are communal - there is a shared kitchen, bathrooms, washing machine, and dining room.
+Students are responsible for cleaning these spaces and doing the assigned chores each weekend.
 Students will do their own laundry.
-There is no air conditioning in our houses.
+Please note that there is no wifi or air conditioning in the houses, though fans will be available.

 Picture